yurt-page/docs/dns.md

 The [KadNode](https://github.com/mwarning/KadNode) is P2P DNS with content key, crypto key and PKI support.
 See [KadNode talk](https://www.youtube.com/watch?v=DFFNEoEYItE).
 It's in German, use auto-translate.

-This is basically DNS over Torrent DHT (Kadmelia).
+This is basically DNS over Torrent DHT (Kademlia).
 The DHT is slow so the domain may be not resolved before timeout.
-The DHT is great because there is no a DB but also adds some level of stablity against outages or attacks.
+The DHT is great because there is no a DB but also adds some level of stability against outages or attacks.
-The Tor network also uses own DHT but it's more advanced: not only faster but also makes re-hash daily to protect from generating of similar hashes for a specific domain and thus catching search requests and thus get approximate count of visits.
+The Tor network also uses own DHT, but it's more advanced: not only faster but also makes re-hash daily to protect from generating of similar hashes for a specific domain and thus catching search requests and thus get approximate count of visits.
 As a random source for re-hashing the Tor takes last block hash from Bitcoin blockchain which is a cool idea by itself and may be used in other places.

-By itself the domains can be usual e.g. real registered or just a ECC public key e.g. free but ugly.
+By itself the domains can be usual e.g. real registered or just an ECC public key e.g. free but ugly.
 Once KadNode resolves an IP it will try to connect itself and check that cert corresponds.
 This saves from connecting to another server with the IP of outdated domain.
 E.g. KadNode makes the same check that a browser makes when checks that a cert's domain corresponding to the domain.
-This adds an addional delay.
+This adds an additional delay.

 The KadNode is based on mbedTLS that doesn't have ed25519 so it also can't generate onion-like domains.
-This is not a big deal but having interchangable domains is a nice thing to have.
+This is not a big deal but having interchangeable domains is a nice thing to have.

 ### Related Projects